harisushehu/Hausa-deep-sentiment-analysis/README.md

-# Deep Learning for Sentiment Analysis in Low-Resource Languages
+# Deep Learning for Sentiment Analysis in Low-Resource Languages: A Case Study on Hausa Texts

 ## Overview